 Therefore, running the dehumidifier, which also removes moisture from the atmosphere parallel to the heater, is counterintuitive.
 It can quickly leave you with a very dry home.
 If you do this in winter, the damage can be massive when it’s already very dry.

 Like heated air holds more moisture, scientific studies also show that more humid air tends to hold more heat.
 So the studies show that by increasing humidity in the home, you can make it feel warmer – without necessarily raising the thermostat.

-So, if you want better heating performance, you should raise indoor humidity levels (using a dehumidifier) – not further lower indoor humidity levels (using a dehumidifier).
+So, if you want better heating performance, you should raise indoor humidity levels (using a whole house dehumidifier) – not further lower indoor humidity levels (using a dehumidifier).
 A dehumidifier works better when you’re trying to reduce the amount of heat in the air.

 However, since climates vary from one place to another, sometimes you may need to use the dehumidifier when heating.

 An excellent example is Nevada.
 December, January, and February in Nevada can be biting-cold, with temperatures regularly dipping below 20°F. The average low for January in the state, for instance, is 24.4°F.